elija-feigl/dnaFit/README.md

 ## Usage
- * `dnaFit`: create an atomic model for a cryo-EM perform mrDNA simulation followed by cascading mrDNA-driven flexibel fitting of a selected cadnano design design and model are linked to allow analysis of basepairs and comparison between map and design
- * `dnaLink`: link design to existing atomic model to allow analysis of basepairs and comparison between map and design ...
+ * `dnaFit`: create an atomic model for a cryo-EM perform mrDNA simulation followed by cascading mrDNA-driven flexibel fitting of a selected cadnano design design and model are linked to allow analysis of basepairs and comparison between map and design link design to existing atomic model to allow analysis of basepairs and comparison between map and design ...